fshowalter/franksmovielog.com-v1/content/reviews/0011-star-wars-episode-iv-a-new-hope-1977.md

 venue_notes: Special Edition
 ---

-First time seeing the “Special Edition” since its theatrical run in 1997.
+First time seeing the "Special Edition" since its theatrical run in 1997.
 Once was enough.